 About Dr Pepper Cupcakes

-I talk a lot about the nerdy gaming nights The Boyfriend and I participate in every Friday, and I love them for two reasons:
+I talk a lot about the nerdy gaming nights an old friend of mine and I participate in every Friday, and I love them for two reasons:

 For one, I’m a nerd, so I’m all about playing D&D or whatever the latest in tabletop adventuring is.